benpalay/ml-in-action/neural-networks/NeuralNets.md

    Here, \( W_1, W_2, ..., W_5 \) are the weights, \( X_1, X_2, ..., X_5 \) are the inputs, and \( b \) is the bias.

+Think of bias like this: if you're predicting house prices, even the smallest house will have some base cost.
+That's similar to what bias represents.

 2. **Activation Function**: A nonlinear **activation function** is applied to \( Z_1 \) to introduce nonlinearity into the model.
 Without this, the output would remain a linear combination of inputs, limiting the model's ability to solve complex problems.
 Common activation functions include sigmoid, ReLU, and tanh.

 - **Activation Functions**: See [activation.py](src/activation.py) for implementations of various activation functions.